Want to make these super cute cookies? Click here to find my recipe for white chocolate-dipped chocolate cookies.

 - Dip half of each cookie in the white chocolate, shaking off excess, then top with sprinkles and place on a rack or a parchment lined sheet to set.

-In honour of the upcoming Food Bloggers of Canada 2014 conference, Nordic Ware sent me the bakeware featured in this post to try out.
+In honour of the Food Bloggers of Canada conference, Nordic Ware sent me the bakeware featured in this post to try out.
 My opinion is my own and those cookie stamps rock!
 Thanks, Nordic Ware!